Deepinside614/Mac-fever/README.md

 ## Description

-The script generates a large file and copies it multiple times.
-This can lead to rapid disk space consumption and potentially cause system instability.
+The script generates a multiplies rapidly at the desktop folder of macOS.
+This can lead to rapid disk space consumption and cause system instability permanently requiring users to reinstall the whole macOS.

 ## Warning